hussain992/chess/README.md

-# run project using npm android or yarn android
+# Chess Board React Native
-click on random button to move any pieces. clear will move back the pieces
+run project using npm android or yarn android click on random button to move any pieces. clear will move back the pieces